kvakvs/E4VM/README.rst

 Gluon VM
 ========

-Virtual machine written in C++ to run custom flavour of Erlang byte-code.
+Virtual machine written in C++ to run custom flavour of Forth.
+Your program is compiled from Core Erlang to Forth.

-Includes a cross-compiler which produces said bytecode from BEAM assembly (``+S`).
+Includes a simple cross-compiler, which converts your Erlang source to Core Erlang and then produces a Forth program internally which is then compiled into Forth bytecode and written to disk.

 The project is intended to land on embedded devices or something like RTEMS (to be decided) but development naturally happens on x64 Linux.

-New 3EAM bytecode format description is here: doc/3eam-format.rst.

-This format is somewhat similar but also different from the original Ericsson's Erlang/OTP BEAM format.
-Emphasis is to preprocess and simplify the loading as much as possible.